Lemoncode/redux-by-sample/05 Thunk/readme.md

 # 05 Thunk

-This sample takes as starting point _05 Refactor_
+This sample takes as its starting point "_05 Refactor_"

 Let's play with async calls and middleware (redux thunk).

-In this sample we are going to display a table, the data will be retrieve from github api.
+In this sample we are going to display a table, the data for which will be retrieved from github api.

 Summary steps:

 - Let's register our Middleware.
 - Let's create a rest api class to access this data.
 - Let's define two new actions.
-- Let's create an action that will trigger and async action.
+- Let's create an action that will trigger an async action.
 - Let's add a new reducer that will hold members state.
 - Let's create a memberRow component.
 - Let's create a memberTable component.
-- Let's create a memberArea component (include a load button).
+- Let's create a memberArea component (including a load button).
 - Let's create a memberAreaContainer.